Brunch & Batter

 Why is my French toast soggy?

-Soggy French toast can be caused by soaking the bread too long in the egg custard.
+Soggy French toast can be caused by soaking the bread for too long in the egg custard.
 Also, if your bread is super thin, this will cause it to get soggy quickly.
 Choose a hearty bread such as brioche or challah and dip rather than soak your bread.

 📖Recipe